 - Clients.
 If you have had positive experiences with customers, they could make a good reference.
 They can affirm how you handled customer relations and responded to issues and requests.

 - Community Leaders.
-Project coordinator of a local charity may supply information about your volunteer work or leadership abilities.
+Project coordinator of a local charity may supply information about your work or leadership abilities.
 If you have been a volunteer, the head of that organization or one of their advisers may be a good source of information on your time management, communication skills, and dedication to the cause.

 - Coaches.
 If you play sports, your coach can be one of your references.
 They can attest to certain qualities that are valuable for a job.